yongbeomkwak/SwiftCountryKit/README.md

 - **Access Calling Code Data**
   - Includes Calling Codes for around 239 countries and regions.
 - **Lookup a Specific Country's Calling Code**
-  - Retrieve the Calling Code for a country by providing its name.
+  - Retrieve the Calling Code for a country by providing ISOCode.

 ---